Zekaroni/SpaceTeamLib/Documentation.md

 #### `setupPin(pinNumber: int, output: bool) -> None`

 The function `setupPin` is used to initialize a pin for use with the Python script.
 Two arguments are needed when calling this function, `pinNumber` and `output`.
 The first one, `pinNumber`, it is the pin number that will be setup (as an `int`).
 The second one, `output`, is what decides if the pin is output or input; `True` will make the pin output, and `False` will make the pin input.
+Output will allow you to set the pin `HIGH` or `LOW` ([more information](#high-and-low)), and input will allow you to monitor an read the current voltage being supplied to the pin.<br>
 Note that trying to set up a [banned pin](#banned-pins) will throw an error.

 ```python
 board.setupPin(3, True)  # Sets up pin 3 as Output.